TIBHannover/oersi-setup/CONTRIBUTING.md

-# Contributing
+# Contributing Guidelines

+First of all, thank you very much for being interested in contributing to the oersi!
+Contributions of any kind are welcome - for example proposing a new source of Open Educational Resources, submitting a bug report, requesting a new feature, translating the application into a new language, or actively contributing to the source code.

-If you contribute to the OER search index repositories, please ensure that you comply with the license, coding conventions, definition of done and the workflow for submitting merge requests.
+If you want to contribute to the OER search index, please make sure to read through and follow these guidelines.
+The guidelines apply to all oersi repositories.

-## Workflow for external contributers
+## Submitting an Issue

-* If you'd like to contribute, start by searching through the issues and merge requests to see whether someone else has raised a similar idea or question.
-* If you don't see your idea listed, do one of the following:
+Before creating a new issue, start by searching through the issues and open merge requests to see whether someone else has raised a similar idea or question.
+If you don't see your idea listed, do one of the following:
-     * If your contribution is minor, such as a typo fix, open a merge request.
+* If your contribution is a minor change of the code, such as a typo fix, open a merge request.
 * Otherwise open an issue first.
 That way, other people can weigh in on the discussion before you do any work.

+## Contributing to the source code

+Please ensure that you comply with the license, coding conventions, definition of done and the workflow for submitting merge requests.

+### Workflow for external contributers

 * Fork the project into your personal namespace (or group).
 * Create a feature branch in your fork from master (don't work off master).
 * Write tests, code and documentations that satisfy [coding conventions](#coding-conventions).
 * When the feature is fully implemented (see [Definition of Done](#definition-of-done)), submit a merge request to the master branch in the original project.

-## Coding conventions
+### Coding conventions

 * Code Style: [Google Code Style](https://google.github.io/styleguide/)
 * No issues in [sonarlint](https://www.sonarlint.org/).